wassupluke/wassupluke.github.io/cv.md

 `2010 - Present` **Eagle Scout with double Silver Palms** *Boy Scouts of America*
 > Earning two Silver Palms represents continued leadership, community service, and merit beyond the Eagle rank.
 Fewer than 1% of Scouts achieve this distinction.

+`2007` **First Degree Black Belt** *American TaeKwonDo Association*
+> Demonstrates years of disciplined training, mastery of technique, and mental focus.
+Reflects a strong commitment to perseverance, goal setting, and personal growth—qualities that directly translate to excellence in high-stakes clinical environments.

 ## Committees

 `2025` **Quality Committee** *Mayo Clinic*, Rochester, MN